icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 - [US spy manual has tips for coping with toxic bosses](https://qz.com/work/1717297/how-to-cope-with-a-toxic-boss-according-to-a-us-spy-manual-from-wwii/) - Derived from WWII-era [Simple Sabotage Field Manual](https://www.cia.gov/news-information/featured-story-archive/2012-featured-story-archive/CleanedUOSSSimpleSabotage_sm.pdf), a classic read to spot harassing and demoralizing behaviors.

 - [4 Clues to Identify a Destructive Leader](https://articles.tilt365.com/identify-destructive-leadership-patterns/) - “1.
 I'm kind of a big deal\!
 2. None of this is my fault\!
 3. Just do what I say\!
 4. Trust me; I'm never wrong.”

+- “The president of MIT told me that tenure was not about research, productivity, or merit.
+It was about office politics & being liked by your department.” ([source](https://threadreaderapp.com/thread/1494369809538195456.html)) - Contemplating to switch from the industry?
+The grass is not greener in academia.
+Given a significant size, any organization comes with its political game.

 ## Re-organizations